MileHacker Logo

 Unique Dining Concepts

-Enjoy meals with scenic views at waterfront restaurants in Shoreline Village or Alamitothe Bay of.
+Enjoy dishes with scenic views at waterfront restaurants in Shoreline Village or Alamitothe Bay of.
 Historically, the Queen Mary offered unique dining experiences (check its current status as it is closed for repairs).

-Farm-to-table focus from many establishments emphasizes locally sourced, seasonal produce.
+Farm-to-table focus from many establishments emphasizes locally sourced, produce in season.

 Food Festivals & Events